 Lucha Libre quickly evolved into a powerful social phenomenon, surpassed in popularity only by soccer.
 Its distinct identity is defined by spectacular acrobatics, dramatic storytelling, and a rich folkloric dimension.
 Beyond athletic performance, two elements have been central to setting Mexican Lucha Libre apart from its international counterparts: its imaginative masks and the legendary Lucha Libre films of the mid-20th century.

 Lucha Libre in Mexico cannot be conceived without its iconic and often extravagant máscaras, or masks.
 Interestingly, the first wrestling mask worn in Mexico did not belong to a Mexican luchador but to an American wrestler.
 In 1931, Corbin James Massey—known as Masked Wonder—became the first to compete masked in Mexico, wearing a simple black mask.
-It was not until the 1950s, however, that masks became central to Mexican wrestling culture, popularized by legendary figures such as El Santo, Blue Demon, Mil Máscaras, and Huracán Ramírez.
+However, it was not until the 1950s that masks became central to Mexican wrestling culture, popularized by legendary figures such as El Santo, Blue Demon, Mil Máscaras, and Huracán Ramírez.
+In more recent decades, this tradition has continued through stars such as Tinieblas, Atlantis, Octagon, and Mistico.
 Through their mystique, anonymity, and symbolism, lucha libre masks transcended the ring to become internationally recognized symbols of Mexican identity.

 Equally significant in elevating the popularity of Mexican wrestling was the Lucha Libre Film Era (1950–1980).
 These films brought masked heroes to the silver screen, where they embarked on fantastical adventures to save the world.
 Luchadores confronted an extraordinary range of adversaries—vampires, mummies, monsters, mad scientists, and even Martians—battling in surreal settings that included Atlantis, alien spacecraft, and Dracula’s castle.
 Today, these films are considered cult cinema and constitute a unique genre with a devoted fan base not only in Mexico but also in Europe.
 Notably, the French National Cinémathèque houses the largest collection of Mexican Lucha Libre films in the world.